 Naturally these are the quickest ID.4 models, hitting 62mph from rest in 6.2 seconds and calling time at 112mph.
 Pro Performance versions need 8.5 seconds to do the same and stop just short of three figures with a still licence-threatening 99mph top speed.
 The Pure Performance and entry level Pure configurations can reach that same top speed but need nine seconds and 10.9 seconds respectively to hit 62mph.

 Putting aside important factors like performance and range for a moment, we reckon entry level Life trim will more than meet the needs of most ID.4 buyers.
-As well as LED headlights and tail lights, 18-inch alloy wheels and a parking camera, it includes a 10-inch infotainment system with Android Auto and wireless Apple CarPlay, sat-nav, wireless smartphone charging, keyless go, climate control and heating for the front seats, the windscreen and even the steering wheel.
+As well as LED headlights and tail lights and a parking camera, it includes a 10-inch infotainment system with Android Auto and wireless Apple CarPlay, sat-nav, wireless smartphone charging, keyless go, climate control and heating for the front seats, the windscreen and even the steering wheel.
 There’s an abundance of safety equipment too, including the all-important adaptive cruise control and nice-to-haves such as high beam assist.